-The District has entered into an agreement with the Developer to fund the District's operations.
-For the year ended September 30, 2019, the District recognized \$27,464 in developer contributions.
-Additionally, the District received \$5,994 in advances from the Developer which is recorded as unearned revenues on the accompanying financial statements.
-At September 30, 2019, all board members are affiliated with the Developer.
+The District has entered into an agreement with the developer to fund the District's operations.
+For the year ended September 30, 2020, the District recognized \$67,058 in developer contributions.
+Additionally, the District was owed \$5,736 from the Developer at September 30, 2020.
+At September 30, 2020, all board members are affiliated with the Developer.